Faet-Blockchain/FaetMVP/README.md

 -Users able to check their balance via the status menu in-game

 -Users able to send transactions to other public addresses

+Goal #2 of Milestone 3:

+-Created utility functions assisting in compiling and decompiling NFTs

+-Altered the blockchain NFT format to be able to operate with the JSON of an item including the image in base64 format

+-Updated in-game functions that dynamically inject the item into the game's memory and associate it with a weapon